-This recipe is for a two-pint batch, which I divided into four ½ pint jars.
+- I divided a small batch recipe into four 1/2 pint jars.
 I kept two jars and gave two jars away to a fellow spicy pickle enthusiast.

-After one week I opened a jar and Whoaa baby, so good.
-I waited another week and opened the second jar and pickle perfection was achieved.
+After one week, I opened a jar for a beautiful crisp pickle, and Whoa, baby, so good.
+I waited another week and opened the second jar, and pickle perfection was achieved.

 Ingredients

-- Pickling Cucumbers- These are smaller cucumbers with bumpy skin, sometimes called Perrsian cucumbers.
+- Pickling cucumbers – Use smaller cucumbers with bumpy skin, sometimes called Persian cucumbers.

-- White vinegar - This is combine with water for the pickling liquid.
-You can also use a applecider vinegar.
+- White vinegar – This is combined with water for the pickling liquid.
+You can also use apple cider vinegar.

-- Kosher salt - If can also use special pickling salt, but most of us have kosher salt handy and I don;t want to buy special ingredients for recipes I might just mix up once or twice
+- Kosher salt – If can also use special pickling salt, but most of us have kosher salt handy, and I don’t want to buy special ingredients for recipes I might mix up once or twice.

-- Pickling Spices - You can buy a mix or make your own.
-I use a combination of dill seed, mustard seed, coriander seed, allspice berries, red pepper flakes and black peppercorns
+- Pickling Spices – You can buy a mix or make your own.
+I use a combination of dill seed, celery seed, mustard seed, coriander seed, allspice berries, red pepper chili flakes, and black peppercorns.

-Next, carefully lift the rack from the water, the rack handles should fit over the rim of the stockpot.
-Using canning tongs, pour the water out of the jars and place them on a clean towel to dry.
+- After 10 minutes, use the rack handles to lift the rack from the water, ensuring it fits securely over the rim of the stockpot.
+Then, pour the hot water out of the jars using canning tongs and dry them on a clean towel.
+Make sure they are completely dry before filling them with your pickling mixture.

-I followed the standard pickle recipe of 1:1 ratio of vinegar and water and tossed in a combination of spices.
-My spices were bought from local Sprouts in the bulk section which is much cheaper than buying the jarred spices, especially if you don't use dill or mustard seed often.
+The simple brine recipe is a 1:1 ratio of vinegar and water and a combination of spices.
+Tip: Buy spices from the bulk section which is much cheaper than buying the jarred spices, especially if you don’t use dill or mustard seed often.

-In a small bowl mix up the spices and put a teaspoon of the pickling spice mixture in each jar and divide the sliced cucumbers evenly between the jars.
+In a small bowl, mix the spices.
+Put a teaspoon of the pickling spice mixture in each jar, and divide the cucumber slices evenly between the jars.

-Don't use a reactive metal pot when heating the vinegar solution, the metal reacts with the vinegar and the pickle solution may turn cloudy and impart a metallic taste to your pickles.
+Don’t use a reactive metal pot when heating the vinegar solution; the metal reacts with the vinegar, and the pickling brine may turn cloudy and impart a metallic taste to your pickles.
 Reactive pots are metal pots made from aluminum, brass, and cast iron.
 Stainless steel is a non-reactive metal.

 For more information on pickling check out Penn States page here.
 This was only my second time pickling and the first time making pickles, so if any pickle experts are out there reading this, I welcome your comments.